gcoyle83/python-starter-template/README.md

 For usage details, see the project [website](https://gcoyle83.github.io/python-starter-template).

 # Documentation
 Another critical component of any well-developed Python project is, of course, documentation.
-For this template, the documentation is *written/edited* in the `write_docs` directory and is rendered into a website in the `docs` folder during the (semi-automatic) build process.
+For this template, the documentation is *written/edited* in the `docs` directory (by humans) and is then automatically rendered into a website stored in the `build-docs` folder during the fully automated build process.
+More details on this procedure are included in the [documentation tools](https://gcoyle83.github.io/python-starter-template/tools/documentation.html) page.

-For documentation details, including how to edit documentation and generate a website, see the [Documentation tools](https://gcoyle83.github.io/python-starter-template/tools/documentation.html) page.